awais2228/Cricket-Web-Application/README.md

    JavaScript

 =>Purpose
 This project was created as part of a university assignment to demonstrate frontend development skills and the ability to build an interactive, multi-page sports information website.

+=>Note: The Pictures are not uploaded in the repository.
+You can simply download the pictures of your choice.
+Just change the path of the pictures.